Approximate isomorphism of randomization pairs: Preliminaries

 \begin{theorem} If $T\in\mcT$, then $T_P$ is $\aleph_0$-categorical. \end{theorem}

-In the classical setting, $\aleph_0$-stability easily entails the existence of a beautiful pair of countable models.
-Hence in the previous theorem, the unique countable model of $T_P$ is a beautiful pair.
+In the classical setting, $\aleph_0$-stability easily entails the existence of a beautiful pair of countable models.\footnote{This also holds in the metric setting (replacing ``countable'' by ``separable''), if one adopts the broader definition of beautiful pairs, i.e., with approximate saturation instead of saturation.} Hence in the previous theorem, the unique countable model of $T_P$ is a beautiful pair.